Margins of discrete Bayesian networks: Smoothness of the marginal model

 \subsection{Model Fitting}

-In theory we can fit the marginal model for a geared graph using a latent variable model of the kind derived in Section \ref{sec:geared}.
-In practice this model is massively over parameterized and unidentifiable, with the state-space of sets $\mathcal{F}_v$ being potentially be very large even for modest graphs; this will cause problems for most standard fitting algorithms.
-However, for any graph $\G$---whether geared or not---and any latent variable model $\mathcal{L}(\G)$, we have $\mathcal{L}(\G) \subseteq \M(\G) \subseteq \mathcal{N}(\G)$.
-Fitting the nested model by maximum likelihood (ML) is straightforward using the algorithm in \citet{evans:10}, and many ML methods for fitting latent variable models are available.
-If the estimates for these two models agree, then we have found the maximum likelihood estimate (MLE) for the marginal model; if not, then we at least obtain a range of possible values for the log-likelihood at the MLE, and can use this to confirm or refute the marginal model.
+In theory we can exactly fit the marginal model for a geared graph using a latent variable model of the kind derived in Section \ref{sec:geared}.
+In practice this model is massively over-parameterized and unidentifiable, with the state-space of sets $\mathcal{F}_v$ being potentially very large even for modest graphs; this will cause problems for most standard fitting algorithms.
+We can restrict the state-space of the latent variables to something more managable to obtain some latent variable model $\mathcal{L}(\G) \subseteq \M(\G)$; in general the inclusion will be strict, as in the example in the introduction and as depicted in Figure \ref{fig:diagram}.
+However, for any graph $\G$---whether geared or not---and any latent variable model we have $\mathcal{L}(\G) \subseteq \M(\G) \subseteq \mathcal{N}(\G)$.
+Fitting the nested model by maximum likelihood (ML) is straightforward using the algorithm in \citet{evans:10}, and a latent variable model can be fitted using (for example) an EM algorithm.
+A measure of goodness-of-fit for these two models can be used to bound the goodness-of-fit of the marginal model, and thus potentially used to confirm or refute the marginal model.
+Fitting the marginal model directly is likely to be extremely difficult for general graphs: see the discussion in \citet{evans:mdag}.